 The Company seeks to comply with all regulatory standards and to maintain awareness of, and where possible, anticipate regulatory change.
-Its principal financial regulators are the PRA and the FCA, with which the Board and senior managers maintain a close supervisory relationship.
+Its principal financial regulators are the PRA and the FCA, with which the Board and senior managers maintain close supervisory relationships.
 Both regulatory authorities have a significant regulatory agenda with increased focus on insurers.
-Key areas of interest include customer protection, the fair treatment of vulnerable customers, operational resilience, culture and governance, fair pricing and value.
+Key areas of interest include customer protection, the fair treatment of vulnerable customers, operational resilience, information security, culture and governance, fair pricing and value, and ESG outcomes.
+In particular, the FCA has introduced a new Consumer Duty that places even greater emphasis on good outcomes for customers.
 The individual accountability regimes require regulated firms and senior management to act appropriately and with due care.
-The Company seeks to mitigate the risk that it may fail to meet regulatory expectations through an effective governance framework, particularly the three lines of defence model which helps to ensure the identification and management of relevant requirements and associated risks.
+The Company seeks to mitigate the risk that it may fail to meet regulatory expectations through regular engagement with regulators, an effective governance framework and a three lines of defence model which helps to ensure the identification and management of relevant requirements and associated risks.